Cytarabine is used to treat acute myeloid leukaemia (AML). It may also be used to treat other types of leukaemia and

 Effects on the liver

-This treatment may affect how your liver works.
-This is usually mild and goes back to normal after treatment finishes.
-Rarely, the drug may cause your skin and the whites of your eyes may turn yellow (jaundice).
-You will have blood tests to check how well your liver is working.
+This treatment can change the way your liver works.
+This usually goes back to normal after treatment finishes.
+Rarely, the drug may cause your skin and the whites of your eyes to turn yellow (jaundice).
+You will have regular blood tests to check how well your liver is working.

 Effects on the eyes